Last Updated on Samuel Franklinby

 Darkest Dungeon Best Quirks For Each Class

 What are the best quirks for each class in Darkest Dungeon?
-In this guide we explore all positive quirks and the situations where you want to lock them on your hero to increase their power level during the course of a playthrough.
-While quirks can seem minor when you first start a Darkest Dungeon adventure there are a number of powerful options within the quirk system that are the perfect way to either round out a hero design or cover for a weakness of that particular hero type.
+In this quirks guide we explore all of the positive quirks and the situations where you want to lock them on your hero to increase their power level during the course of a playthrough.
+While quirks can seem minor when you first start a Darkest Dungeon adventure there are a number of powerful traits within the quirk system that are the perfect way to either round out a hero design or cover for a weakness of that particular hero type.

 These quirks won’t be necessarily be the first source of boosting hero power given the costs involved to lock them on a hero and other cheaper sources of hero strength such as backer trinkets, weapons, armour and combat skills that often come first.
 Regardless having a good understanding of which are the best quirks to look out for during the early game can pay significant dividends as it will save you grinding out positive quirks later to build the ideal hero roster if you are lucky to obtain them early on.
 Given this guide includes an overview of the quirk system and recommendations for the best quirks for each class in Darkest Dungeon there are some minor game spoilers below.